 Rules of Procedure

 In February 2003, the membership of ACMA voted to adopt the ICMA Code of Ethics by reference through a set of Rules of Procedure.
 The ACMA Rules of Procedure shall enforce the ICMA Code of Ethics and applies specifically to members of ACMA who are not ICMA members.
 The purpose of these rules is to provide a reasonable process for investigation and determination of violations of the ICMA Code of Ethics with a fair opportunity for individual response.
-It is the intention of the ACMA membership that these rules be carried out carefully by expeditiously in order to minimize the time during which a member may be subject to possible disciplinary action while ensuring the fairness of the process.
+It is the intention of the ACMA membership that these rules be carried out carefully and expeditiously in order to minimize the time during which a member may be subject to possible disciplinary action while ensuring the fairness of the process.

 ICMA Code of Ethics